-L (Live) to L out

-N (Neutral) to N out

-E (Earth) to E out if used
+L (Live) to L N (Neutral) to N E (Earth) to E L (Live) to L out N (Neutral) to N out E (Earth) to E out if used

-The is AVS100 is a single phase Automatic Voltage Switcher rated at 100 Amps.
+The is AVS100 is an Automatic Voltage Switcher rated at 100 Amps.
 If the voltage goes above or below the pre-set limits (the 'window'), then the AVS100 will switch off.
 Once the voltage returns within the window limits, the AVS will wait for a pre-set time, continuing to check the voltages, before automatically turning the load back on.

-- 1. Make sure that your load does not exceed the rating of the AVS (100 Amps for the AVS100). - The limits of the AVS are set for a window of 190-260 volts.
-If a different window is required, please refer to your dealer. - The AVS has to be wired to the mains supply and to the equipment it is supplying.
-Please refer to the wiring diagram on page 11. - 4.
+- 1. Make sure that your load does not exceed the rating of the AVS (100 Amps for the AVS100). - 2.
+The limits of the AVS are set for a window of 190-260 volts.
+If a different window is required, please refer to your dealer. - 3.
+The AVS has to be wired to the mains supply and to the equipment it is supplying.
+Please refer to the wiring diagram below. - 4.
 On first switching on, there will be no output for the wait time of approximately three minutes while the AVS monitors the mains voltage.
 If a different wait time is required, please refer to your dealer.
 For that period the yellow LED indicates that the mains are within acceptable limits, after which the green LED goes on and the load is connected.
 The red LED indicates that the mains supply is outside the window, and the load is disconnected. - It is recommended that the AVS is kept switched on, and the appliance switched on and off to prevent activating the time delay every time the appliance is switched on.

 Model AVS100 110V 230V

 Current (Amps) 100 100

 Nominal voltage(V) 110 230

 Wait time (mins) 3 mins 3 mins

-Under-voltage disconnect(V) 75-110 150-230
+Under-voltage disconnect(V) 92 185

-Over-voltage disconnect(V) 110-150+off 230-300+off
+Over-voltage disconnect(V) 132 265

 Hysteresis(V) 3-5V 3-5V

 Connection screw terminals screw terminals

 Fused plug N/A N/A

 RFI protection No No

 Transient suppression Yes >6.5kA Yes >6.5kA

 Spike protection(J) 80 160